redfin/patience/README.md

  that contains the standard wait configurations.
 It is intended to be re-usable.

-Once you have created a `PatientWait` instance you start to make a wait call via a couple different methods.
-If you supply a filter (via a `Predicate`) you will get a `PatientCompletableFuture`.
-By giving a `PatientCompletableFuture` a `Callable<T>`, where the type `T` matches that of the predicate, you will get a `PatientFuture`.
-You can skip the `PatientCompletableFuture` by simply given a `Callable<T>` to the `PatientWait` instance in which case you will get a `PatientFuture` that has the default filter applied to it.
-The default filter considers any non-null, non-false object a valid result.
+Once you have created a `PatientWait` instance you start to make a wait call by supplying a `Callable` to the `from` method of the `PatientWait` object instance.
+This will return a `DefaultPatientFuture` instance.
+Either the `DefaultPatientFuture` or the `FilteredPatientFuture` objects allow you to extract the value.
+Doing so from a `DefaultPatientFuture` object will use a default filter to test the returned values that considers any non-null, non-false value to be a valid result.
+You can use a custom test by calling the `withFilter` method on the `DefaultPatientFuture` object which will return a `FilteredPatientFuture`.

-You can then extract the value from the `PatientFuture` with the `get` methods.
+You can then extract the value from any `PatientFuture` object via the `get` methods.
 There are two, one that uses the default timeout (set in the `PatientWait`) or one that takes in a custom timeout.
 The `PatientFuture` will then either wait until a valid value is found and return it or throw a `PatientTimeoutException` if the timeout is reached without having found a valid value.
 It may return from the call earlier than the full timeout if